 If you feel like you’ve tried everything and life still isn’t panning out the way you had hoped, it’s time to sit down with a good read.
 Self-help books are specifically written for people in your position.
 Each of the best self-help books on Amazon has hundreds, if not thousands, of previous readers who have taken the time to read and come out the other side for the better.
 Many feel their lives are so improved that they’ve left glowing reviews.

 Though some think self-help books amount to a whole lot of nothing, those who have sat down, read and listened to what has been written would argue their worth.
-Just remember, it’s important to pick the right self-help book for you.
+Just remember, it’s important to pick the best self-help book for you.
 Before you buy your first or next self-help book, consider the following.

 - Who is the author? – Anyone can write ebooks, so be sure to research the author’s credentials prior to purchase.
+Are they the type of person who inspires you?

 - Will the book’s tone speak to you? – There are self-help books written for every age group and every type of person.
 Some are quite informal while others are quite demanding.
 Read the first few pages of the book before purchase to check if the author’s tone resonates with your personality.